 This web site is the sole responsibility of Acacia who will exercise all possible diligence in matters within their control relating to travel arrangements, accommodation and all the other services featured in any of our holidays.

-Payments can be made by cheque, bank transfer or over the phone by credit or debit card, details of these payment methods will be given at the point of booking.
+Payments can be made by bank transfer or by credit or debit card over the phone or online, details of these payment methods will be given at the point of booking.

 We will make sure that all parts of the break which we have agreed to arrange or provide as part of our contract with you are arranged and provided with reasonable skill and care.
 We accept responsibility if any death, personal injury, failure or deficiency of your arrangements is caused by any failure of ourselves or our employees providing they were at the time acting within the course of their employment.
 Please note, many of the services which make up your break are provided by independent suppliers.
 Those suppliers provide their services in accordance with their own terms and conditions with which you must comply.
 Please note it is your responsibility to show that reasonable skill and care has not been used if you wish to make a claim.
 We will not be responsible for any injury, illness, death, loss (such as loss of enjoyment), damage, expense, cost or any other claim of any description whatsoever which results from any of the following:

 Many thanks for reading our Terms & Conditions,